Ovarian Cancer Treatment Options

 Maintenance Therapy |

-While observation or “watch and wait” was previously standard practice in monitoring women for recurrence after initial chemotherapy treatment, those with ovarian cancer and their physicians have more options in their approach to managing the disease.
+While observation or “watch and wait” was previously standard practice in monitoring patients for recurrence after initial chemotherapy treatment, certain patients with ovarian cancer and their physicians have more options in their approach to managing the disease.
 Maintenance treatment is given after a positive response to chemotherapy to help keep cancer from returning.3 |

 Clinical Studies | Researchers are always looking for ways to improve upon and develop new treatments for cancer.
 Clinical studies are conducted to evaluate how safe treatments are and how well they work.
 Clinical studies often provide an opportunity to get early access to promising therapies and can be considered an integral part of your treatment plan, not just a "last resort.”
 Learn More |